XChance/PredatorAndPrey/README.md

 # Predator and Prey

 This is my version of the Predator and Prey Cellular Automaton.
-This was largely inspired by Hopson97.
+This was largely inspired by @Hopson97.

-I'd like to quickly give Hopson97 kudos, as his version helped to give me an idea of how I could handle each cell.
+I'd like to quickly give him kudos, as his version helped to give me an idea of how I could handle each cell.
 In addition, I used his files for Random Number Generation as his is far bette than my own previous implementation.

-##Automaton Rules
+## Automaton Rules

 Each cell is 4 x 4 Pixels.
 One cell represents a creature.

 **Black cells** are dead/nothing

 **Green cells** are Prey

 **Red cells** are Predators

 Every **living** cell moves randomly with each update.